 Traditional Clogging is a flat foot shuffle unlike any other form of dance and the body motion is down.
 This is different from Step and Tap as their motion is up and the dance is done on the balls of the feet with much jumping or hopping.
 Step and Clog are similar in their appearance as they both have little upper body movement.

 However, clogging is generally more relaxed with no requirement for arms at all.
 Tap uses the entire body with specific arm and body movements.

 The differences between these three dance forms are becoming more difficult to define.
 The younger, more energetic clog dancer does a form of Clog called Buck and this looks very similar to Step and also borrows a lot of steps from Tap.
 However, in traditional terms clogging is a down motion with a lazy shuffle (thus low impact) and step dancing is an up motion with a lot of jumping (thus high impact).

-Would-be cloggers usually take a beginner course of 10 to 12 week duration.
-All the basic clog steps are taught, as well as 5 or 6 actual dances.
+Would-be cloggers usually take a beginner course for 10-12 weeks.
+All the basic clog steps are taught, as well as actual dances.
 The beginner starts off slowly, then builds momentum, and at the end of the course is able to dance at a fairly good pace, which is great cardiovascular exercise, and just plain good fun.
 Workshops provide an opportunity to learn new steps and dances and to meet other cloggers from different areas.